What is animal testing?

 On 22 September 2010 the EU adopted Directive 2010/63/EU to update Directive 86/609.
 The EU stated that the aim of the new Directive was to strengthen legislation, improve the welfare of those animals still used, and to "firmly anchor" the principle of the Three Rs, to Reduce, Refine and Replace the use of animals, in EU legislation.

-Member States were given 24 months to adopt and publish national legislation to transpose the provisions of the new Directive, which is due to take effect from 1 January 2013.
+Member States were given 24 months to adopt and publish national legislation to transpose the provisions of the new Directive, which took effect from 1 January 2013.

 Laboratory animals are used for many different purposes in research and testing, raising a variety of ethical, welfare and scientific issues.

 Some people feel that painful or stressful experimentation on living animals for any purpose is morally abhorrent.
 Commercial testing of non-medical products is largely opposed, but fewer place the welfare of laboratory animals above the development of life-saving medical treatments.
-The use of great apes - man's closest genetic relations - is particularly controversial.
+The use of great apes - man's closest genetic relations - is particularly controversial and has been illegal since 1986.

 Public feelings about animal testing have led many manufacturers and retailers to advertise their 'cruelty-free' credentials - Anita Roddick's 'Body Shop' chain was at the forefront of this movement.